wltb/ff_feedcleaner/README.md

 If the *namespaces* key is present, the automatic namespace detection is disabled.

 **Important**:
-Since this plugin uses the DOMXPath object that is constructed by the FeedParser class of Tiny Tiny RSS, there are already some registered namespaces, and you should **not** override these prefixes.
+Since this plugin uses the DOMXPath object that is constructed by the FeedParser class of Tiny Tiny RSS, there are already some registered namespaces, and you should **not** override their prefixes.
 Check the definition of the FeedParser class for details.

-###Type link\_regex
+### Type link\_regex
 This type allows an easy manipulation of the links that Tiny Tiny RSS extracts for the feed items.
-The only keys needed beside the obligatory ones are *pattern* and *replacement*, which are applied to the links, and the results are stored so that Tiny Tiny RSS will choose them as the items link.
+The only keys needed beside the obligatory ones are *pattern* and *replacement*, which have the same meaning as in the regex case.
+But here, they are applied to the links only, and the results are stored so that Tiny Tiny RSS will choose them as the items links.

 A warning: This type very much relies on information about Tiny Tiny RSS'es implementation details, and may break if they change.
-It is however highly unlikely that a change will make this type of manipulation impossible (or that there will be any change at all – the relevant code has been stable for nearly two years now), and I will try my best to quickly adapt to any change.
+It is however highly unlikely that a change will make this type of manipulation impossible (or that there will be any change at all – the relevant code has been stable for nearly four years now), and I will try my best to quickly adapt to any change.

-###Examples
+### Examples
 We explain what the entries in the given example configuration do.

 In the entry with the URL_re key, for any feed whose URL contains *http://www.iswintercoming.com/feed.php* or *http://prospector.freeforums.org/feed.php*, expressions like *sid=a7595fe6a719361152bb96f8a0bd48b5* (a *sid=* followed by 32 hexadecimal digits) are removed from the feed data.